axibase/atsd/api/data/properties/query.md

 max(time) = 200

-The table below illustrates which records will be returned (the `result` column) for the `offset` parameter on the left.
+The table below illustrates which records are returned (the `result` column) for the `offset` parameter on the left.

 ```ls